 Ms. Reinhart is the former chief trial counsel for the Federal Trade Commission Bureau of Competition.
 While there, she led FTC trial teams through two preliminary injunction proceedings, and prepared for litigation in many other merger investigations, including RJ Reynolds-Lorillard, Zillow-Trulia, St. Mary’s Hospital-Cabell Hospital and Superior Plus-Canexus, among others.
 Notably, she led a team to victory in the FTC’s challenge to Staples’ proposed acquisition of Office Depot, one of the FTC’s highest-profile merger litigation successes in over a decade.
-Most recently, at Skadden, Ms. Reinhart led the Energy Solutions trial team in its defense of the Department of Justice Antitrust Division’s merger challenge in United States v.
-Energy Solutions, Inc., et al.
+Since returning to Skadden, Ms. Reinhart has led trial teams in two Department of Justice Antitrust Division merger challenges, including a win on behalf of Sabre Corporation in 2020.

 In private practice in the government investigations area, Ms. Reinhart has handled criminal and civil investigations by the Department of Justice’s Antitrust Division, the FTC and state attorneys general in many industries.
-She represents companies and individuals in FTC investigations into unfair advertising and marketing practices, such as allegations of deceptive advertising, negative option marketing and multi-level marketing.
-Ms. Reinhart has handled criminal antitrust investigations for companies and individuals in the auto parts, freight forwarding, marine hose, air cargo, industrial chemicals, salt, methionine, vitamins, graphite electrodes, flavorants and stay cable bridges industries.
+She represents companies and individuals in FTC investigations into alleged violations of Section 5(a) of the FTC Act for unfair advertising and marketing practices, such as allegations of deceptive online advertising, negative option marketing and multi-level marketing.
+Ms. Reinhart has handled criminal antitrust investigations for companies and individuals in pharmaceuticals, auto parts, freight forwarding, marine hose, air cargo, helicopter transportation, industrial chemicals, methionine, vitamins, graphite electrodes, flavorants and stay cable bridges industries.

-In the litigation area, Ms. Reinhart has handled many class actions alleging price-fixing for companies such as Hankyu Hanshin Express Co.
-Ltd., Norfolk Southern Railway Company, Southeastern Freight Lines Inc., Korean Air Lines Co.
-Ltd., Degussa and others.
-She has handled a number of class actions alleging monopolization and conspiracy to monopolize in pharmaceuticals, including claims of reverse payments agreements for companies such as Fournier and Valeant Pharmaceuticals International/Medicis Pharmaceutical Corp.
+In the litigation area, Ms. Reinhart has handled many class actions alleging price-fixing for companies such as Anheuser Busch, Hankyu Hanshin Express, Norfolk Southern Railway Company, Southeastern Freight Lines, Korean Air Lines, Degussa and others.
+She has handled a number of private actions alleging monopolization and conspiracy to monopolize, including claims of reverse payments agreements for pharmaceutical companies.

 Additionally, Ms. Reinhart advises clients on antitrust compliance matters, including designing compliance programs, training executives and performing compliance audits.